Fingolfin7/AutumnWeb/README.md

 and visualize tracked data over a given period.
 It includes features such as session history viewing, word cloud generation from session notes, and dynamic charting for data visualization.

 I developed a web based version of the original CLI version to allow users to track their time and projects from anywhere.
+You can import the data from the CLI version and continue tracking projects and time on the web version.
+Data is stored in a SQLite database and can be exported to in JSON format for backup purposes or for importing into the CLI version.

 I have deployed the application on PythonAnywhere.
 You can test it out [here](http://fingolfin7.pythonanywhere.com/).